Tomas0413/ContinuousControl/README.md

 # Project Details

+The agent is a double-jointed arm.
+The goal is to move to a target location.

+States: 33
+Actions: 4 (torque applicable to two joints)
+Rewards: +0.04 for each step that the agent's hand moves toward the goal location

 # Getting Started

 Open ContinuousControl.ipynb Jupyter notebook, it also contains a section on how to install the necessary dependencies.